 Sustained Loss of Traction, Unnecessary Exhibition of Speed, Street Racing

-These are the so called “Boy-racer” offences and they carry a mandatory period of disqualification (at least six months) upon conviction.
+These are the so called “Boy-racer” offences.
+Conviction can attract a fine of up to $4,500.00 or three months imprisonment and they carry a mandatory period of disqualification (at least six months) upon conviction.
 Again you can expect a 28-day car impoundment.
-We have successfully resolved these charges but as ever the golden rule on being stopped is ‘Don’t make any statements’ .
+We have successfully resolved these charges but as ever the golden rule on being stopped is ‘Don’t make any statements’.

 Speeding convictions can carry with them court imposed disqualification but that’s a rare occurrence.
 More typically our clients have a demerit point problem and a conviction will put them over the top thus leaving them suspended for three months.
 Defending these charges is a very tactical process and the chances of success are high.
 For our secrets on dealing with a speeding charge, call us.

 In the meantime, please don’t write a letter of explanation to the police infringements bureau.
 The bureau receives thousands of letters every week and we predict that you will receive back a heart-felt response that their office “has carefully considered your explanation but has nevertheless decided to proceed with this prosecution”.
 You will have helped them however by making all sorts of admissions in your letter.

 If you are facing a demerit point suspension and want a limited licence then we are happy to advise that there is no 28-day stand down period before you can apply.
 However, if you are cause travelling at more than 40kms over the speed limit signposted in the area, then you will likely receive and instant 28-day suspension of your drivers licence.

 Logbook, RUC and HMV offences

 Logbook, Road User Charges and Heavy Motor Vehicle offences are often suitable for plea-bargaining.
 Logbook cases can often be resolved without disqualification being imposed.
 Moreover, you may have a defence that could get you off the hook completely.